Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Change log ==
 = 3.0.0 =
+* Fix: moved linkedin from script blocked list to async loaded list
 * Fix: default region is now one of the selected regions in the wizard.
 * Fix: when localstorage is empty, empty array could cause PHP error during cookie scan
+* Improvement: completely rewritten video blocking and placeholder code, which should reduce possible issues
+* Improvement: extended support for different types of IP detection on servers
 * Improvement: moved string translation support for polylang and WPML to core
 * Improvement: Added option to disable adding placeholder HTML to video's
 * Improvement: Added plural for Social Media statement in Cookie Policy